skjensen/coursera-data-scientist/Data Cleaning/Assignment/README.md

-# Coursera: Getting and Cleaning Data
+# Final project - Coursera: Getting and Cleaning Data
-# Final Project

 ## Introduction
 The repository contains my solution for the final project for the Coursera course "Getting and Cleaning data"